voxpupuli/puppet-misp/README.md

 ## Module Description

 This module installs and configures MISP on CentOS 7.
 It installs all the needed dependencies, configures MISP and starts the services.
-However it does not create the database or the gpg key, that is up to the user to do.
-In addition it does not set up the webserver on top of which MISP would run, menaning that apache, nginx or another web server of your choice will be needed (nevertheless the module need to know to know the name of the deamon of the web server (e.g. httpd)).
+However it does not set up the database nor the GPG key, that is up to the administrator to do.
+In addition it does not set up the web server on top of which MISP would run, meaning that Apache, Nginx or another web server of your choice would be needed (nevertheless the module need to know to know the name of the service of the web server (e.g. httpd)).

-As mentioned before database will need to be set up, the schema imported and then create a user with rights to access misp database.
-If gpg will be used, the gpg key will need to be created.
+As mentioned before the database would need to be set up, the schema imported and then a user with rights to access the 'misp' database created.
+If GPG would be used, the GPG key would need to be created and placed in the configured directory (by default '/var/www/MISP/').

 The module follows the installation instructions that can be found [here](https://github.com/MISP/MISP/tree/2.4/INSTALL).
-Also details about the database and gpg key creation and set up can be found there.
+Also details about the database and GPG key creation and set up can be found there.

 NOTE: the configuration and database files of MISP are used as templates on the module, therefore if the are major changes on the version of MISP the template might cause troubles and need to be updated.

 ## Setup

-### What misp affects
+### What MISP affects

-The MISP module will not alter any OS files, all the configuration will happen in /install/directory/app/Config/ where the *core.php*, *bootstrap.php*, *database.php* and *config.php* files will be deployed with the established values.
+The MISP module will not alter any OS files, all the configuration will happen in '/config_dir/' (by default /install_dir/app/Config/') where the *core.php*, *bootstrap.php*, *database.php* and *config.php* files will be deployed with the established values.

 This module needs the following packages: